 — Brett Barnes 🖤✊🏽 (@IAmBrettBarnes) January 30, 2019

 Brett further asserted that if Michael had made any sexual contact with him at any point, he “wouldn’t stand for it,” so being named as one of his alleged victims/survivors made him mad.
 The then-23-year-old candidly said, “I’m very mad about that, because it’s untrue, and they’re putting my name through the dirt.
 And I’m really, really not happy about it.”
-Since then, Brett has chosen to step away from the limelight to avoid prying eyes, so all we know for certain is that he continues to defend and support Michael while building a life of his own in his hometown of Melbourne, Australia.
+Since then, Brett has chosen to step away from the limelight to avoid prying eyes, so all we know for certain is that he continues to defend and support Michael while building a life of his own in Melbourne, Australia.
 In fact, when HBO’s ‘Leaving Neverland’ came out in 2019, he threatened to sue the network studio for implying that he was molested by Michael.
 He wanted all references to him and his images removed from the film, and he even tweeted about the production to express his displeasure.